sass/sass/proposal/package-importer.d.ts.md

 [resolving a file: url]: ../spec/modules.md#resolving-a-file-url

-#### Available as an opt-in setting
+#### Available as an opt-in importer

-The `pkg:` import loader will be exposed through an opt-in setting as it adds the potential for unexpected file system interaction to `compileString` and `compileStringAsync`.
+The `pkg:` import loader will be exposed as an opt-in importer as it adds the potential for unexpected file system interaction to `compileString` and `compileStringAsync`.
 Specifically, we want people who invoke Sass compilation functions to have control over what files get accessed, and there's even a risk of leaking file contents in error messages.

+For the modern API, it will be exported from Sass as a constant value that can be added to the list of `importers`.
+This allows for multiple Package Importer types with user-defined order.

 #### Available in legacy API